 <?xml version="1.0"?> <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:ObjectManager/etc/config.xsd"> <type name="Magento\Framework\Console\CommandList"> <arguments> <argument name="commands" xsi:type="array"> <item name="CloudwaysHicustomer" xsi:type="object">Cloudways\Commandline\Console\Hicustomer</item> </argument> </arguments> </type> </config>

 I have also declared a class Cloudways\Commandline\Console\Hicustomer in the <item> tag.
-This class will set the name, and description of the command using the configure() method.
+This class will set the name and description of the command using the configure() method.
 The class will also define the execute() method for the command.

-Create Class for Magento 2 Console Command
+Step 3: Create Class for Magento 2 Console Command

-<?php namespace Cloudways\Commandline\Console; use Symfony\Component\Console\Command\Command; use Symfony\Component\Console\Input\InputInterface; use Symfony\Component\Console\Output\OutputInterface; class Hicustomer extends Command { protected function configure() { $this->setName('cloudways:hicustomer'); $this->setDescription('Demo command line'); parent::configure(); } protected function execute(InputInterface $input, OutputInterface $output) { $output->writeln("Hi Customer"); } }
+<?php namespace Cloudways\Commandline\Console; use Symfony\Component\Console\Command\Command; use Symfony\Component\Console\Input\InputInterface; use Symfony\Component\Console\Input\InputOption; use Symfony\Component\Console\Output\OutputInterface; use Magento\Framework\Exception\LocalizedException; class Hicustomer extends Command { protected function configure() { $this->setName('cloudways:hicustomer'); $this->setDescription('Demo command line'); parent::configure(); } /** * Execute the command * * @param InputInterface $input * @param OutputInterface $output * * @return int */ protected function execute(InputInterface $input, OutputInterface $output) { $exitCode = 0; $output->writeln("Hi Customer"); try { // throw new LocalizedException(__('An error occurred.')); } catch (LocalizedException $e) { $output->writeln(sprintf( '<error>%s</error>', $e->getMessage() )); $exitCode = 1; } return $exitCode; } }

-The Hicustomer class has two methods.
-The configure() method is used to set initial configuration (such as name, description, and arguments) for the command.
-The execute() method will contain the logic that would be executed when the Magento CLI command is called in the console.
+- The execute() method will contain the logic executed when the Magento CLI command is called in the console.

 Once the class has been declared, enable the module, run the setup upgrade command, and flush Magento 2 cache.
-Now, type the following CLI command to see the list of all available Magento 2 commands:
+Now, type the CLI command below to see the list of all available Magento 2 commands:

 php bin/magento list